 On May 25, 1993, while the conflict in Bosnia continued—and a full year before the genocide at Srebrenica—the UN Security Council created the International Criminal Tribunal for the Former Yugoslavia (ICTY) to prosecute the perpetrators of the atrocities.
 It was the first such tribunal since Nuremberg and the first mandated to prosecute the crime of genocide, among other offenses.

-Situated in The Hague, the Netherlands, the ICTY has charged more than 160 people since its inception.
+Situated in The Hague, the Netherlands, the ICTY charged 161 people.
 These include heads of state, army chiefs-of-staff, cabinet ministers, and many other high- and mid-level political, military, and police leaders from various parties to the conflict.
 Its indictments address crimes committed from 1991 to 2001 against members of various ethnic groups in Croatia, Bosnia/Herzegovina, Serbia, Kosovo, and the former Yugoslav Republic of Macedonia.
-More than 60 people have been convicted, and trials are expected to be completed by 2016.
+More than 80 people have been convicted, and trials are expected to be completed by the end of 2017.

 In 2001, the ICTY ruled that genocide had occurred in Srebrenica.
 Judges have also ruled that rape was used by members of the Bosnian Serb armed forces as an instrument of terror and that a “hellish orgy of persecution” occurred in concentration camps of northwestern Bosnia.
 In 2007, the International Court of Justice (ICJ) determined that Serbia violated the Genocide Convention by not doing enough to prevent genocide in Srebrenica.